The Touhou M-1 Grand Prix

 - Punch Clock Villain: Tewi does a meta-version of this in one skit

-- The Remake: For Comiket 84 (August 2013), Yellow Zebra released a remake of the first contest, done by the same artist who had drawn everything from the third one on.
+- The Remake: For Comiket 84 (August 2013), R-note released a remake of the first contest, done by the same artist who had drawn everything from the third one on.
+Comiket 86 (August 2014) saw a remake of the second contest, by the same artist as well.

 - Rule of Funny: The entire purpose of the series.